 Motions to Enforce are conceptually similar to Contempt Motions except they must be heard within 30 days by law, at least where I practice.
 At an enforcement hearing, you can ask the court to:

 2) award you make-up days for the lost parenting time; and

 3) order the opposing party to pay your attorney fees and/or court costs.

-If you have any questions about how to enforce a child custody or visitation order, get in touch with a men’s divorce attorney and they can help you figure out what steps you need to take.
+If you have any questions about filing a police report for a custody violation or how to get your child back from the non-custodial parent, get in touch with a men’s divorce attorney and they can help you figure out what steps you need to take.

 Cordell & Cordell has men’s divorce lawyers located nationwide.
 To schedule an appointment with a divorce attorney, please contact Cordell & Cordell.